EternityForest/KaithemAutomation/help.md

 #### !onchange \[expression\]

-This trigger expression causes the event to occur when the value of expression changes. the most recent value of expression is available as \_\_value.
+This trigger expression causes the event to occur when the value of expression changes. the most recent value of expression is availible as \_\_value.

 #### !time \[expression\]

 This causes the event to occur at a specific time, such as "every Friday" or "every hour on Monday".
 This is powered by the recurrent library and supports any expression that library does.
 Events will occur near the start of a second.
-Specific time zones are supported with Olson format time zones, e.g. "!time Every day at 8:30pm Etc/UTC".
+Specific time zones are supported with olson format time zones, e.g. "!time Every day at 8:30pm Etc/UTC".
 If no time zone is provided, the local time zone will be used.

 By default, if an event is late it will be run as soon as possible, but if more than one event is missed it will not run multiple times to make up.
 If the string "exact &ltnumber&gt;" appears, then events more than number seconds late will just be skipped(Events after run as usual).